Archive How to Keep Kids Safe on TikTok

 How Do I Make TikTok Safe for My Child?

 TikTok may not be inherently dangerous but it’s always best for parents to know what’s going on in their child’s TikTok account.
 It’s always best to have parental controls since sometimes your child doesn’t know what’s best for them.
+So, the question here is: “How do I monitor my child’s TikTok?”
 To gain access to parental controls, you can either have a go at TikTok’s parental control settings or use a third-party parental control app.

 How Do You Put Parental Controls on TikTok

-Parental control settings on TikTok need you to enable Restriction Mode or Family Pairing.
+TikTok’s Parental Controls need you to enable Restriction Mode or Family Pairing.
 To do this you have to follow the steps below.
-If you don’t have TikTok, you’ll have to download it first.
+If you don’t have TikTok, you’ll have to download it from App Store or Play Store first.

 1. Open your TikTok app > Tap “Me” in the bottom bar